sourcery-ai-experiments/coding-crab-blog/_posts/2023-02-20-markdown-components-cheatsheet.md

 Text can have <abbr title="abbreviations">abbrs</abbr> and footnotes[^1].

-There should be whitespace between paragraphs.
+There should be a whitespace between paragraphs.

 [^1]: This is the footnote.